isandeepMakwana/Whatsapp-Clone/README.md

+# Online Hosted this React App done
+This project never stored your personal data like password and Email like that To use and check the app we build [Go -> ](https://whats-app-clone-9a5d3.web.app/)https://whats-app-clone-9a5d3.web.app/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).